What Class Do YOU Want?

 Please do not submit unsolicited resumes, resumes are not kept on file.
 This page will be updated if a position becomes available.

-Policies and FAQ
+Policies

-It’s important for you to understand policies and FAQ prior to registration in any service or program.
+It’s important for you to understand policies prior to registration in any service or program.
 Policies exist in order to keep services running smoothly, and to offer equal and fair treatment to all of our valuable students.

 This important information is written in language that is clear and easy to understand.
 Take a moment to review this information before registering for any program or service, as registration and/or payment indicates acceptance of these terms.